Lesliec87/Election_Analysis/README.md

 3. Also modify the names of the empty string that holds the county name for the county with the largest turnout and the varialble that holds the number of votes of the county that had the largest turnout to something that will reflect the type of election.
 These are found in lines "31" and "32".

-*Please review avobe for both 2 and 3 modificiations.
+*Please review the image above for both 2 and 3 modificiations.

 4. Another modification that needs to be made are dependin on the reading the "for loop" to go through each row we will need to update the script that gets the county name from each row in line "53".

-*Please review below where the modification can be made.
+*Please review image below where the modification can be made.

 ![Initial Modifications](https://github.com/Lesliec87/Election_Analysis/blob/main/Resources_3/python_code_2.png)